moonbitlang/moonbit-textbook/docs/02-development-environments-expressions.md

 ### Local Environment

-To set up a local environment for MoonBit, one can begin by installing [VS Code](https://code.visualstudio.com/) or [VS Codium](https://vscodium.com/) as the code editor.
-Afterwards, one can follow the same procedure as in the cloud-native environment to install the MoonBit extension and command-line tools.
+To set up a local environment for MoonBit, you can begin by installing [VS Code](https://code.visualstudio.com/) or [VS Codium](https://vscodium.com/) as the code editor.
+Afterwards, you can follow the same procedure as in the cloud-native environment to install the MoonBit extension and command-line tools.

 ## Expressions